RosariumRosaria/Geminos/NPCs/Helia/Ellie BirdWatchChild BirdTamer Delarienne.md

 ## Description:

 Born to a goliath grandmother and a human father, she is considered small by the goliath majority in The Village™️.
-Despite her size, she has always been fascinated by birds and has become skilled at training them for a variety of tasks, such as hunting and carrying messages.
+Despite her size being above average for a human, she's considered small by most of her goliath peers.
+She has always been fascinated by birds and has become skilled at training them for a variety of tasks, such as hunting and carrying messages.

 As a child, Ellie suffered a leg injury that left her unable to walk for a while.
 Although she has since recovered, she still experiences discomfort and relies on a cane or walker to get around.
 This physical limitation has not stopped her from pursuing her passion for bird training and her desire to find a way to fly.